 With more than 100 facts, 50 prebuilt HR key performance indicators (KPIs), and numerous dashboards and reports ready to use right out of the box, HR managers can gain insight into complex questions such as:

 With Oracle Fusion HCM Analytics, the HR department gets a library of best practice KPIs to help measure performance within typical HCM operations.
 For this release, the packaged KPIs answer questions by topic related to workforce, turnover, diversity, compensation, and performance, as shown in the table below.

 Core to the user experience of the application is this notion of KPI cards and decks.
 Using a KPI card, a manager can immediately see when a particular KPI is trending poorly or positively.
 At a glance, KPI card data visualizations show the actual value of the KPIs or a comparison to a target that the user has identified, as well as a comparison to a previous time period for a trend comparison.

 These cards can be assembled into a dashboard—or deck—that allows managers to see prebuilt data pipelines that do the hard work.
 There is no need to do data design, extract, transform, and load (ETL) tuning or modeling.

 Clicking on any of these cards presents the analysis in a chart form (see the image below).
 This level of data behind the data visualization allows for deeper understanding and helps focus discussions and decision-making.

-Oracle Analytics for Cloud HCM is available to use right away with the same Oracle Analytics Cloud interface.
+Oracle Fusion HCM Analytics is available to use right away with the same Oracle Analytics Cloud interface.
 It can also be expanded with more data from external sources or from internal departmental sources such as finance, sales, or marketing to gain even deeper insights.

 While we started with the finance department and expanded to HR, Oracle expects to continue to extend these capabilities to procurement and planning functions, and later to supporting supply chain management, and customer experience functions such as sales, marketing, and service.